dewarim/cinnamon/README.md

-# Grails application: Cinnamon CMS
+# Cinnamon CMS

-Cinnamon is used to create technical documentation with DITA and XML.
+With Cinnamon you can create complex and modular technical documentation with structured Word documents, DITA and XML.
 It can be used as a highly customizable content repository.

-This repository contains the server code for the Cinnamon CMS, version 3.
+This repository contains the code for the Cinnamon CMS server, version 3.

 ## License